-The number of new positive cases at the university in the last seven days stands at eleven across the whole BU population of 1,723 staff and 16,606 students.
+The number of new positive cases at the university in the last seven days stands at 21 across the whole BU population of 1,723 staff and 16,606 students.

 This figure is the number of new cases reported to us, regardless of location, with some members of the BU community working and studying outside the BCP area.

 These cases are distributed throughout the university and there is no significant outbreak in any particular course, hall of residence or other part of the institution.
 We have a clearly defined process for managing all cases and for supporting staff and students who may need to self-isolate.
-Due to the blended learning approach for teaching, which we have adopted this semester, very few positive cases have been linked to our campuses, but the rare isolated incidences where someone has been on site have been thoroughly followed up in terms of test & trace and cleaning.
+Very few positive cases have been linked to our campuses, but the rare isolated incidences where someone has been on site have been thoroughly followed up in terms of test & trace and cleaning.

 Any member of our staff or students potentially impacted by a positive case, or who may need to know for teaching or student support purposes, has been advised of any action they need to take.
-Our campuses remain open and safe for staff and students with full physical distancing and hygiene measures in place.
+Our campuses remain open and safe for staff and students with full Covid-secure measures in place.

 At all times, the primary objective of the university is the safety and wellbeing of our students and staff, as well as considering our impact on the wider community.